 Founded in 2011 as a 501c3 nonprofit, our mission is to inspire kids to eat their vegetables.
 We teach low-income children cooking and nutrition to improve our health, community and environment.

 To promote a food literate population in California.
-We help Californians understand the story of their food.
+We inspire kids to eat their vegetables.

 Food Literacy [fu: d lit-er-uh-see]

 noun: Understanding the impact of your food choices on your health, the environment, and our community.